sebarmano/sebarmano.github.io/source/blog/2016-03-07-was-attribute-validations.html.md

-To do this, only on update, we need to get the quantity of tickets already given (and stored in the record we want to fix), but we know that the variable `quantity` coitains the _new_ value of tickets given, not the old one.
+To do this, only on update, we need to get the quantity of tickets already given (and stored in the record we want to fix), but we know that the variable `quantity` contains the _new_ value of tickets given, not the old one.
 We need the value of `quantity` in two different points in time, before and after the update.